Zelina Vega: SmackDown (2025–present)

+Filmography

 Other media

-Trinidad appeared in the 2012 film Dorothy and the Witches of Oz.
-She appeared in the documentary Children of 9/11, and on the first and twentieth anniversaries of the September 11 Memorial Ceremony, she participated in the reading of victim names.
-She portrayed professional wrestler AJ Lee in the sports drama film Fighting with My Family.
-She has said that Dwayne Johnson (aka The Rock) inspired her to act in films.
+Trinidad appeared in the documentary Children of 9/11, and on the first and twentieth anniversaries of the September 11 Memorial Ceremony, she participated in the reading of victim names.

+In August 2023, Trinidad alongside New Zealand professional wrestler Cheree Crowley (best known as Dakota Kai), launched a new podcast called ZELVXandCharlieGirl.

+Acting

+Trinidad has stated that Dwayne Johnson inspired her to act in films.
+One of her most notable roles was portraying fellow professional wrestler AJ Lee in the 2019 biographical film Fighting with My Family alongside Saraya Bevis (then known as Paige).

+Video games

-Trinidad appears as a non-playable manager in WWE 2K19 and then as a playable character in WWE 2K20 and WWE 2K23.
+Trinidad appears as a non-playable manager in WWE 2K19 and then as a playable character in WWE Mayhem as a manager, WWE Universe, WWE Champions, WWE SuperCard, WWE 2K20, WWE 2K23 WWE 2K24 and WWE 2K25.

 Trinidad also features in Street Fighter 6 as an in-game commentator.

 Personal life

-In 2018, Trinidad married Dutch professional wrestler Tom Büdgen, also known as Malakai Black (formerly known as Aleister Black in WWE).
-She resides in Tampa, Florida.
+In 2018, Trinidad married fellow professional wrestler Tom Büdgen, better known as Aleister Black.
+They reside in Tampa, Florida.
+She was previously in a six-year relationship with fellow professional wrestler Daniel Solwold Jr., better known as Austin Aries.

-On the 10th anniversary of the September 11 attacks, Trinidad spoke about her father who died as a result of the terrorist attack in an out-of-character interview on TNA's No Surrender pay-per-view.
+On the 10th anniversary of the September 11 attacks, Trinidad spoke about her father who died as a result of the terrorist attacks in an out-of-character interview on TNA's No Surrender pay-per-view.

-She appeared at the 20th anniversary of the 9/11 attacks, and honoured her father as she read out his name.
-He died just after 09:00 on September 11, 2001, barely 10 minutes after United Airlines flight 175 crashed into the South Tower.
-She was accompanied by another woman, who lost her loved one, Phillip Miller that day.
+Trinidad has described herself as a "vegan athlete" and actively promotes her lifestyle on social media and on YouTube.
+Outside of professional wrestling, Trinidad is a cosplayer and often dresses as characters from anime.